 Quarterly Progress Reports: All VOCA grant recipients will be required to submit reports on their program outputs supported by VOCA funding on a quarterly basis.
 VOCA victim service programs must complete the Victim Services Statistical Report (VSSR) which details the number of victims (new and existing) served by type of victimization, and number of services delivered by type of service.
 VOCA victim-service subgrant recipients must collect data according to the categories of the VSSR.
-Victimization and service definitions are provided in the 2014 VSSR Guide, which is posted on CJCC's website.
+Victimization and service definitions are provided in the 2014 VSSR Guide that is posted on CJCC's website.
 All statistical reports are due 30 days following the end of the quarter.

 VSSR QUARTERLY PROGRESS REPORTS

-REPORTING PERIOD DUE ON OR BEFORE THE FOLLOWING DATES
+REPORTING PERIOD DUE ON THE FOLLOWING DATES

 October 1 - December 31 January 30

 January 1 - March 31 April 30

 April 1 - June 30 July 30

 July 1 - September 30 October 30

 All statistical reports must be submitted electronically using CJCC's online reporting tool.
 Recipients will receive the link for the reporting tool, along with a username and password to complete their report, on a quarterly basis.
-Failure to submit these output reports in a timely manner will significantly delay any Subgrant Expenditure Reimbursements (SERs) submitted within the grant period.
-Continued delays will result in a staff recommendation to reduce noncompliant agencies' award amounts.